1993 Pacific typhoon season: Typhoon Lola (Monang)

 The near equatorial trough spawned a tropical depression on November 27.
 It moved westward without significant development until December 2, when it became a tropical storm.
 Lola became a typhoon 2 days later, and hit the Philippines on the 5th.
 It weakened to a tropical storm after crossing the islands, but restrengthened to a 125 mi/h typhoon before hitting southern Vietnam on the 8th.
 Lola quickly dissipated, not after causing 308 fatalities, 230 of which were in the Philippines from the heavy rains.

+The lowest air pressure recorded in Nha Trang (Khánh Hoà) during the typhoon was 999.4 hPa.

 Typhoon Manny (Naning)

 Manny, like Lola, developed from the near-equatorial trough on December 1.
 It headed westward, slowly strengthening to a tropical storm on the 4th.
 Due to a ridge to the north, it looped on the 7th and 8th and became a typhoon on the way.
 While heading southwestward towards the Philippines, Manny rapidly intensified to a 135 mi/h typhoon before hitting the Philippines late on the 9th.
 It weakened over the islands, and upper level winds kept it from restrengthening much over the South China Sea.
 Manny dissipated on the 16th over the Malay Peninsula, after causing 230 deaths, only one week after Lola hit the same area.

 Manny's track was unusual, given its time of year with a loop and a strengthening period to the southwest.
 However, it has a near-perfect analog; Typhoon Pamela in the 1982 Pacific typhoon season took a nearly identical track within days of Manny (though Pamela was much weaker than Manny).